 Legacy Code 401139

 Coordinator Robyn Bowcock Opens in new window

-Description This unit aims to provide students with foundational knowledge related to clinical supervision.
+Description This subject aims to provide students with foundational knowledge related to clinical supervision.
 Clinical supervision is a supportive formal process which enables health care professionals to develop and improve practice, thus potentially improving outcomes for services and service users.
+Students will be able to differentiate between Clinical Supervision and other Clinical Support options.
 Students will explore various models and theories which underpin clinical supervision, and the principles of effective supervision, including legal, ethical and professional considerations.
 Students will be encouraged to develop skills in self-awareness and reflective practice and to apply these skills to enhance professional growth and outcomes for service users.

 School Nursing & Midwifery

 Check your HECS Band contribution amount via the Fees page.

 Students must be enrolled in a postgraduate program.

 On successful completion of this subject, students should be able to:

 2. Assess/Examine the differences between Clinical Supervision and other clinical support options.

 3. Appraise the significance of ethical and legal principles, professional codes and standards to the practice of Clinical Supervision.